Skip to main content

 Tiers control which agent features are enabled based on available system resources.
 The agent selects a tier automatically from the board profile, but you can override it in config.

 Adds the REST API and basic health monitoring.
 You can query the agent over HTTP and get telemetry.
-No video pipeline, no scripting.Enabled services: ados-mavlink, ados-api, ados-health, ados-discoveryBoards: RV1126B, generic-arm64
+No video pipeline.Enabled services: ados-mavlink, ados-control, ados-api, ados-health, ados-discoveryBoards: Raspberry Pi Compute Module 3, Raspberry Pi 3, Radxa Cubie A7Z, generic-arm64

-Adds the full video pipeline, scripting engine, cloud relay, and OTA updates.
-This is the minimum tier for a useful companion computer on a real drone.Enabled services: All Tier 2 services plus ados-video, ados-wfb, ados-cloud, ados-scripting, ados-peripherals, ados-otaBoards: Raspberry Pi CM4, Raspberry Pi 4B, Jetson Nano, Radxa CM3 (RK3566)
+Adds the full video pipeline and cloud relay.
+This is the minimum tier for a useful companion computer on a real drone.Enabled services: All Tier 2 services plus ados-video, ados-wfb, ados-cloud, ados-peripheralsBoards: Raspberry Pi CM4, Raspberry Pi 4B, Jetson Nano, Radxa CM3, RK3566, RK3576, RV1126B

 Full feature set.
-Everything from Tier 3 plus the vision model registry (fetch, download, cache, and select NPU-optimized inference models) and the vision-nav extension for GPS-denied navigation.
-An NPU or GPU helps with on-device inference.Enabled services: All Tier 3 services plus ados-plugin-host and the vision model registry, which back the vision-nav extensionBoards: Raspberry Pi CM5, Raspberry Pi 5, ROCK 5C Lite, Radxa CM4 (RK3588S2), RK3576, Orange Pi 5, Jetson Orin Nano
+Everything from Tier 3 plus the vision host, the vision model registry (fetch, download, cache, and select NPU-optimized inference models), and the vision-nav extension for GPS-denied navigation.
+An NPU or GPU helps with on-device inference.Enabled services: All Tier 3 services plus ados-vision and ados-plugin-host, which back the vision model registry and the vision-nav extensionBoards: Raspberry Pi CM5, Raspberry Pi 5, ROCK 5C Lite, Radxa CM4 (RK3588S2), Orange Pi 5, Jetson Orin Nano

 For development and testing